-Apart from your supervisor and the graduation committee, the graduation paper should also be send by email to CSA EE ten working days before the planned panel presentation.
+Apart from your supervisor and the graduation committee, the graduation paper should also be send by e-mail to CSA EE ten working days before the planned graduation committee presentation.
 Please use this title page for your paper.

 The graduation defense

 After the graduation project has finished within the designated deadline, you have to present and defend your graduation work to the graduation committee.
-At the end of the meeting, the graduation committee assesses and grades your graduation work using the EE Graduation Project Evaluation Form.
+At the end of the meeting, the graduation committee assesses and grades your graduation work using the Assessment form graduation project EE.
 The final grade of the graduation project shall be rounded to the nearest half grade on a scale of 0 to 10.
 The graduation project is considered successfully completed if it is assessed with a final grade of 6 or more.
 The graduation committee may nominate you for the classification Cum Laude/with distinction if your final grade is 9.0 or more.
-The definitive classification will be determined by the Examination Committee.

 In exceptional cases, it may be necessary to extend the graduation project period.
 The extension can be done by at most two months.
 The Examination Committee needs to be informed of this extension before the end of the original graduation period.
 If the extension will be more than two months, a new graduation contract must be submitted to CSA EE, for which an approval of the Examination Committee is needed.

 TU/e Code of Scientific Conduct for the Master’s Thesis